TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

     *   Klobuchar1
     *   Bennet1
     *   Castro1Biden +10
-*   General Election: Trump vs. BidenEmerson
-    *   Biden49
-    *   Trump51Trump +2

 More Latest Polls In The News

+*   MSNBC's Deutsch: "We Live In A Bubble," Impeachment Hearings Got Same Ratings As A Regular CBS Sitcom
+*   Wenstrup On Impeachment: Coups Create Division, Its Time For This Democrat Coup Attempt To End
-*   Schiff: Trump's Defense Is Like Saying Watergate Burglars "Didn't Get What They Came For, No Harm, No Foul"
+*   Schiff: Trump's Defense Like Saying Watergate Burglars "Didn't Get What They Came For, No Harm, No Foul"
 *   Fiona Hill: GOP Claims Of Ukrainian Election Meddling Are A "Fictional Narrative" From Russia
 *   GOP Rep. Will Hurd: "I Have Not Heard Evidence Proving The President Committed Bribery Or Extortion"
-*   Gabbard vs. Harris: "Our Democratic Party Is Not The Party That Is Of, By And for The People"
-*   GOP Rep. Mike Turner Grills Sondland: No One On This Planet Told You Aid Was Tied To Investigations?

 *   Politics
 *   Policy